[PLACEHOLDER] Why Complexity Is Not the Enemy

 Last updated:

-Speaking & Consulting
+Advisory & Consulting

 I speak on digital transformation, responsible AI adoption, and the human cost of deploying complex systems without systems thinking.
 My perspective comes from the inside of government-scale implementation — not from consulting at a distance.
 If you're programming a conference where the audience has heard every vendor keynote twice, I might be useful.